This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 How to Store Cloth Diapers Long-Term

-If you are wondering how to store cloth diapers long-term, maybe because you are panning on having another baby and re-use all your stash, then here’s some recommendations:
+If you are wondering how to store cloth diapers long-term, maybe because you are planning on having another baby and re-use all your stash, then here’s some recommendations:

 - Make sure your cloth diapers had a deep clean before storing them a way.
 In fact, your diapers may have build up that can attract bacteria or bugs.
 You can follow these instructions on how to strip cloth diapers to make sure that you’ve removed any buildup!